lunes, 8 de junio de 2026

 Answer these questions:

 c) When did you go on holiday?
-I went on holiday last week.
+I went on holiday last august.

 d) Who is your favourite singer?
 My favourite singer is Hades.
+I don´t have a favourite singer.

 Describe your daily routines: